port-labs/port-docs/docs/build-your-software-catalog/set-catalog-rbac/examples.md

 Here are a few examples of how can you grant a user permissions, but still not enable him to perform the operation due to other restrictions:

-1. If the user has permissions to edit any property, except for a required property of the blueprint - then the user will not be able to register or update entities as a whole because he can't provide a value for the required property;
+1. If the user has permissions to edit any property, except for a required property of the blueprint - then the user will not be able to register or update entities as a whole because they can't provide a value for the required property;
-2. If the `ownedByTeam` setting is enabled for registration, and the user does not have permissions to edit the `team` property - then the user will not be able to register a new entity since he can't select a value for it's team field and mark it as owned by his team.
+2. If the `ownedByTeam` setting is enabled for registration, and the user does not have permissions to edit the `team` property - then the user will not be able to register a new entity since they can't select a value for his team field and mark it as owned by their team.